Geography and Urban Studies PhD

 Writing Sample: At its discretion, the Graduate Admissions Committee may request a writing sample.

 Advanced Standing: Graduate coursework taken at an accredited institution as part of a master's degree program prior to matriculation at Temple may be accepted for Advanced Standing Credit.
-An applicant must supply an official transcript from her/his prior graduate institution to the Graduate Chair.
+Applicants must supply an official transcript from their prior graduate institution to the Graduate Chair.
 The Graduate Admissions Committee reviews the request.
 Only grades of "B" or better can be accepted.
 If the request is granted, the student receives advanced standing and is awarded a maximum of 24 credits.
 Normally, these credits should have been earned no more than five years prior to the student's matriculation at Temple.

 General Program Requirements: